 About the scholarship

 This is a $1,000 scholarship to help support continuing professional development in editing.
+The cash award is made possible by Editors Canada and its generous donors.

 The recipient is encouraged to use the scholarship to attend our national conference, purchase Editors Canada publications or attend association seminars and webinars.